Healthcare mobile app development for doctors

 Source: amongdoctors.com

-Core features of professional networking applications
+Core features of professional networking apps:

-• file and image sharing
+• File and image sharing

-• access to medical content
+• Journals and medical content access

-• access to medical events
+• Access to medical events and jobs

-Patient health tracking apps
+Patient health tracking and EHR viewer apps

 VitalHub